hassanazan/bloggyhassanazan/readme.txt

-=== Theme Name ===
+=== Bloggy Hassan Azan ===
-Contributors: (comma-separated list of contributors)
-Tags: (comma-separated list of tags)
+Contributors: hassanazan, johndoe
-Requires at least: WordPress version
+Tags: one-column, right-sidebar, custom-logo, featured-images Requires at least: 5.0
-Tested up to: WordPress version
+Tested up to: 6.0
-Requires PHP: PHP version
+Requires PHP: 7.2
-Stable tag: (e.g., 1.0)
+Stable tag: 1.0

-Short description of your theme.
+Bloggy Hassan Azan is a clean, modern, and highly customizable WordPress theme perfect for bloggers and content creators.

 == Description ==

-Long description of your theme.
+Bloggy Hassan Azan offers a sleek and modern design with a focus on readability and user experience.
+The theme includes a customizable header, a featured content section, and multiple widget areas to showcase your content.
+Perfect for personal blogs, travel blogs, or any content-focused website.

 == Installation ==